Anne Marie Becraft

-Anne Marie Becraft, OSP (1805 – December 16, 1833) was an American educator and nun.
+Anne Marie Becraft, also known as Sister Aloysius, O.S.P.
+(1805 – December 16, 1833) was an African American educator and Religious Sister.
 Around 1820, she established a school for black girls in Washington, D.C., and later joined the Oblate Sisters of Providence.

 Biography

 Early life and education

 Becraft (sources also refer to her as Maria or Marie Becraft) was born in 1805 to William and Sara Becraft, prominent free Black Catholics.

 Anne Marie's grandmother, also a free Black, worked as a housekeeper for Charles Carroll (the only Catholic signer of the Declaration of Independence) and was likely his concubine; Carroll presented Annie Marie's father with several of the Carroll family's prized relics, paintings, and other keepsakes just before Carroll's death in 1832.

 The oldest of seven children, Anne Marie began her formal education at the age of four at the White-operated Potter School in Washington, D.C.
 Race hostilities forced her to leave the school in 1812.
 Becraft continued her studies at another White-operated school, New Georgetown, until 1820, when it closed because White involvement in the education of black people was discouraged.

 At 15, Becraft became the proprietor of a day school for girls.
 The school operated from a house on Dunbarton Street in Georgetown.
 There was an average of 35 girls who "comprised girls from the best colored families of Georgetown, Washington, Alexandria, and surrounding counties."
 The school became known as the Georgetown Seminary and operated as an academy for boarders and day students, one of the first for females in the District.
 Becraft operated the school for eight years, at which point she resigned and moved to Baltimore in 1831 to join the Oblate Sisters of Providence in Baltimore, the first Catholic religious order for women of African descent.
 The school continued under the direction of Ellen Simonds.